2021 NFL Mock Draft for Football Morning In America - Peter King, NBC Sports

 Nearby were more bodies.
 Allison Krause was shot in the chest; William Schroeder in the back.
 Sandy Scheuer, who was just passing through the area on her way to class, was struck by a bullet that hit her jugular vein.
 Four dead in Ohio.

 l.
 Wow.
-We’re a week shy of the 50-year anniversary of the Kent State shootings.
+We’re a week shy of the 51-year anniversary of the Kent State shootings.
 What a seminal moment in our history.

 m.
 Football Thinkpiece of the Week: One of the most thoughtful ex-players there is, Nate Jackson, with why offseason practices are important, and why he disagrees with the NFLPA urging players to skip voluntary workouts, writing for 104.3 The Fan in Denver.